In this guide, you will find step-by-step instructions on how to replace front struts on your Mitsubishi.

-A check engine light caused by an emission control related issues is something that you are likely to encounter if you drive a higher-mileage Mitsubishi.
+A check engine light caused by emission control related issues is something you are likely to encounter if you drive a higher-mileage Mitsubishi.

-Although this will be signaled as a catalytic converter low efficiency, it is easily possible that you have a faulty downstream O2 sensor.
+Although this will be signaled as a catalytic converter low efficiency, you easily have a faulty downstream O2 sensor.
 Make sure to rule this out before changing a much more expensive catalytic converter.

 This problem may trigger fault codes P0420 or P0431 (Catalyst Efficiency Below Threshold).

 Transmission issues in cars equipped with a CVT gearbox are usually caused by a faulty transmission fluid pressure switch, which controls the torque converter solenoid operation.
 As this switch is installed on the outer side of the gearbox, it can be easily replaced.

 This problem may trigger the fault code, P0842 (transmission fluid pressure switch circuit low).

 Most 2007 or newer Mitsubishis with diesel engines have a Diesel Particulate Filter or DPF.
 This is a device that traps the soot from the exhaust.

 It can get clogged over time, resulting in high temperatures and excessive back-pressure.
 In most cases, the build-up can be burned-off by triggering a regeneration process.